jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-19-textconversation.md

 title: "3 Hours of Sleep: The Humble Text Message Conversation"
 date: 2025-06-19
 permalink: /posts/textconversation
+description: Jinfan Frank Hu reflects on texting and calling as communication methods.
 ---

 Disclaimer: I am operating on 3 hours of sleep.
 Forgive me if the writing quality is dookie buns.